Skip to content

 Implementation steps

-1. Strategic Planning: Figure out exactly what data needs to move between Tallyfy and your other apps.
-Which direction?
-How often?
-Get specific.
+1. Plan: Identify what data needs to move between Tallyfy and your other apps - which direction and how often.

-2. Platform Selection: Pick the middleware that matches your needs and technical skills.
-Don’t overspend on features you won’t use.
+2. Pick a platform: Choose the middleware that matches your needs and technical skills.

-3. Workflow Design: Map out your integration - what triggers it, how data transforms, where it ends up.
+3. Design: Map out your integration - what triggers it, how data transforms, and where it ends up.

-5. Ongoing Monitoring: Set up monitoring so you know if something stops working.
-Trust me, you’ll thank yourself later.
+5. Monitor: Set up alerts so you’ll know if something stops working.

-The following articles provide more details on using specific middleware tools with Tallyfy.
+The following articles cover specific middleware tools in detail.

 Middleware > Why use middleware?